Androm7/bmjtm/README.md

 # bmjtm
 bluemoon´s java templates - main repo
-provides templates for the software bluemoon to create runnable jars If you want to provide your own ones, simply create an github repo, add the same folderstructure:
+provides templates for the software bluemoon to create runnable jars
+\nIf you want to provide your own ones, simply create an github repo, add the same folderstructure:
 ./templates
   <random name>.blmo
   etc.